SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is **UnrealEngine 4.27.2** with HTML5 platform support using **ES3** shaders and **emscripten 3.1.31**.

-If you want to take a look at the full code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27 release.
+If you want to take a look at the full code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27.2 release (you can see the changes are all _new_ files in the Platforms/HTML5 folder).
+An alternative way to view the changes is to take UE 4.27.2 _along with_ @nickshin's last community supported UE4.24 HTML5 plugin code and compare this against the ES3 branch above - see this [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27.2-release_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3).
+This shows the actual differences in the plugin code which were needed to get 4.27.2 working (along with the other changes) rather than all new files.

 ### 4.24 HTML5 ES2